Kajang Move: Conflict over legislative support

-In a special media conference made by Abdul Khalid on 11 August 2014, he announced that the Sultan had given his consent for him to continue as the Mentri Besar of Selangor and claimed that he still maintained the majority support.
+In a special media conference made by Khalid on 11 August 2014, he announced that the Sultan of Selangor had given his consent for him to continue as the Menteri Besar of Selangor and claimed that he still maintained the majority support.
 PKR and DAP later asked Khalid to prove his claim.
-The Mentri Besar also suggested that Excos (state executive councillors) who did not support his leadership should step down.
+Khalid also suggested that Excos (state executive councillors) who did not support his leadership should step down.
 He also said that he would meet the Excos individually to know their stand on his leadership.
-Four Excos from PAS state that they would continue to serve under the administration of Abdul Khalid as directed by their party leadership while Six Excos from DAP and PKR were discharged by Khalid.
-On 14 August, Wan Azizah claimed that she was the one who commanded the majority support of assemblymen in the state legislative assembly.
+Four Excos from PAS state that they would continue to serve under the administration of Abdul Khalid as directed by their party leadership while six Excos from DAP and PKR were discharged by Khalid.
+On 14 August, Wan Azizah claimed that most Selangor assembly-members supported her.

 Resignation of Khalid Ibrahim and political controversy

-Abdul Khalid Ibrahim offered his resignation on 26 August 2014 and this allowed the parties in Pakatan Rakyat to offer at least three new names to the Palace for the post of Menteri Besar.
+Abdul Khalid Ibrahim offered his resignation on 26 August 2014 and this allowed Pakatan Rakyat to offer Wan Azizah's name to the Palace for the post of Menteri Besar.
 PKR and DAP jointly nominated Datuk Seri Dr Wan Azizah Wan Ismail as their sole candidate for the Selangor Menteri Besar post.
-This move was later found to have upset the Sultan and the parties involved were deemed to have "committed treachery".
+This move was later found to have upset the Sultan and the parties involved were deemed to have disobeyed the request to provide three alternate names.
 Both parties then apologized to the Sultan.
-Their apologies, however were criticized as rude due to the fact that the statement of apology used the words "..if the sending of one name upset the Sultan." and were made through the media and not directly to the Sultan.
+Their apologies, however were criticised as rude due to the fact that they were made through the media and not directly to the Sultan.
 This prompted the eleventh Menteri Besar of Selangor, Tan Sri Muhammad Muhammad Taib to call on Pakatan Rakyat parties to submit more names to the palace with regard to the MB post.

-PAS, on the other hand, sent three names which complied with the Sultan's order.
-During the political crisis, a document which claimed to be an official PKR document signed off by PKR Strategic Director Rafizi Ramli was circulated online.
-The document allegedly detailed the party's plans to topple Khalid Ibrahim and to cause an economic collapse ahead of the next general election.
-Rafizi in response claimed that the document was doctored by irresponsible parties.
-PKR communications director Fahmi Fadzil also condemned the false document and accused the party's enemies of being irresponsible.
+PAS, on the other hand, sent three names which complied with the Sultan's request.